 Welcome to Villa Paradiso!

-Similar to a guesthouse or bed and breakfast, “casas particulares” private homestays or family homes that rent out bedrooms to travellers looking for a stay closer to the authentic country, in the middle of its neighbourhoods and people.
+Villa Paradiso is your “casa particular” of choice in Baracoa, Cuba.
+Similar to a guesthouse or bed and breakfast, “casas particulares” are family homes that rent out bedrooms to travellers looking for a private homestay, closer to the authentic country, in the middle of its neighbourhoods and people.

 Villa Paradiso sits on a little hill caressed by the sea breeze and with a beautiful view over Miel bay, where the Miel river meets the sea.

 Our casa particular is only six blocks from Baracoa’s vibrant downtown yet on the hill there is a relaxed, almost countryside feel.

 At Villa Paradiso you can spend a few days or even a season in a welcoming and uniquely located house, fully immersed in one of Cuba’s most scenic, green and pristine regions.

 For more pictures of our house, the bedrooms, the garden and the views, please don’t hesitate to visit our photo gallery.

 Hello!
 We’re Manuel & Roberto.
 We’ll be delighted to host you at Villa Paradiso!

 Manuel is a former professor at Universidad de Oriente’s Agricultural Sciences Department, in Santiago de Cuba, where he was responsible for the evaluation of education methods.
 His husband Roberto works in the field of social justice and divides his time between Canada and Cuba.